C-NERD/clinical-notes/pages/Grading of finger clubbing.md

 - Mild clubbing: obliteration of #[[Lovibond angle]]
 - Moderate clubbing: increased convexity of the nail longitudinally and transversely
 - Gross clubbing: bulbous swelling of distal end of the finger (drumstick appearance)
-- Osteoarthropathy: shiny aspect and striation of nail and skin
+- Hyperthrophy Osteoarthropathy: shiny aspect and striation of nail and skin